racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/Q-Shell/Home/Practical.md

 **Working with Directories**
-In the `q.dirs` name space you can get the paths to default PyLabs system directories, for example the `bin` or `pyapps` directory.
+In the `q.dirs` name space you can get the paths to default Pylabs system directories, for example the `bin` or `pyapps` directory.

 [[code]]
     In [9]: q.dirs.binDir